solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 - The `version` integer can safely be shortened to `u8` in a future upgrade.
 (Due to little-endian encoding)
-- In future versions, hashes for a subset of fields exhibiting a low set of possible combined values could be aligned to the hash function block size and precomputed.
+- In future versions, hashes for a subset of fields exhibiting a small set of possible combinations could be aligned to the hash function block size and precomputed.
 (Such as `version` and `status`).
 For now, this micro-optimization would yield no performance improvements.